lwear/FirebaseTicTacToe/README.md

 Example: firebase deploy --token "$FIREBASE_TOKEN"
 ```
-   To see if you are logged in correctly, list your firebase projects.
-My command looked something like this:
+  12. To see if you are logged in correctly, list your firebase projects with  `firebase projects:list`.
+If you have to use a token it will look something like this:
   `firebase projects:list --token "1//06NSQx4pMI1g5CgYIARAAGAYSNwF-L9IrPV0PUromk3iwQcyBmcCgiSfFBqI8TXWdDrAgvYWNJafCEdb0ZPwIsz2r2I1hdzOsGAI" `

-  You should see the project you just created.
+  Either way, you should see the project you just created.

   13. Navigate to your project folder using the change directory command.
 Mine looks like this:  `cd "H:\Documents\webdev12\myprojectfolder" `
   14. Now run `firebase init` (with the token if needed)